Senryoku/Deecy/Readme.md

         -   "Region Array Data Configuration" (written by the CPU directly to VRAM) are completely ignored.
 I don't know if it's actually used much.
     -   Fog LUT Mode 2.
     -   Secondary accumulate buffer (very low priority, not sure if many games use this feature).
+    -   User Tile Clip, only the simplest version is supported.
     -   Bump mapping.
     -   Mipmaps for palette textures?
     -   Sort-DMA?
-    -   User Tile Clip, only the simplest version is supported.
     -   Follow ISP_FEED_CFG discard mode flag?
 (Find a game that turns it off)
--   MMU: Only supported for store queue writes using the pref intruction (used by Ikaruga for example)

 ### Nice to have

 -   Some (rendering) performance metrics directly in the emulator?
 -   GDROM-DMA: Uses a superfluous memcpy (gdrom -> dma-queue -> ram).
 Not a huge deal on my main system, but I bet it's noticeable on lower end devices.

-## Things I don't know I have to do

--   A lot more than the previous list

 ## Some sources